Integrated Service Delivery - Candy Shively, Deputy Secretary (785) 296-3271

 When reacting to a change in the amount of spenddown, the EW must always send the notice informing the recipient of the new base spenddown amount and any changes in the base period.
 The EW will provide the following information regarding spenddown status:

-3. (1) if MEEX expenses are or were used to fully meet the spenddown, the EW must notify the consumer of the spenddown status.
+(1) if MEEX expenses are or were used to fully meet the spenddown, the EW must notify the consumer of the spenddown status.
 This includes situations where the spenddown is moving from met to unmet.

-4. Medical Necessity: Only those services and items which are considered medically necessary are allowable against spenddown.
+(2) indicate that spenddown status may be modified and refer the client to the fiscal agent for spenddown status information.
+Note that current notices are being modified to refer the client to their medical card or to the Medicaid Assistance Customer Service Center for the current spenddown balance.- Medical Necessity: Only those services and items which are considered medically necessary are allowable against spenddown.
 The definition, as well as the list of medically necessary items, continues to be found in Appendix item 84.
 The form has been rewritten and reformatted with this revision.
 In addition, several changes have been incorporated to better reflect medical needs given current health care trends.

 These rules also apply to HCBS when determining the amount of client obligation.
 However, services covered by Medicaid are not allowable for months in which the client received medical coverage.
 For NF cases, only those services and items which are not the responsibility of the NF to provide are allowable against the patient obligation.
 The list of services can be found in the Adult Care Home Provider Manual on the SRS website at http://www.srskansas.eds.com/manuals.html.

-5. Please make note of the following changes implemented with this revision:
+- Please make note of the following changes implemented with this revision:

-1. Definition: A definition has been added to use as a guide in making decisions regarding the necessity of a particular item or service.
+- Definition: A definition has been added to use as a guide in making decisions regarding the necessity of a particular item or service.

-2. Limitations: Limitations in the quantity and the rate/amount which can be allowed toward spenddown are being implemented.
+Limitations: Limitations in the quantity and the rate/amount which can be allowed toward spenddown are being implemented.
 The item or service is allowable at the quantity and duration ordered by the medical practitioner.
 Requests for allowances above these limits are not allowed.
 If excessive quantities are ordered and presented, the expense is to be reviewed by central office.
 Amounts up to the usual and customary rate for the service or item charged by the provider are allowable.

-3. Documentation: All services or items must be ordered by a medical practitioner to be allowed.
+- Documentation: All services or items must be ordered by a medical practitioner to be allowed.
 A statement documenting medical necessity must be given to the agency for services or items which are not provided by a medical practitioner or are available without the consent of the practitioner, such as over the counter medication.
 The Statement of Medical Necessity can be used to capture this information and is included in KEESM as Appendix item 84A.
 The EW is responsible for ensuring these requirements are met for beneficiary billed expenses.
 It is not necessary to have this information on file for provider billed expenses because the provider will have a prescription prior to billing.

-4. Review: For any service or item not included on the list, staff must continue to submit the request to central office for review prior to allowing.
+- Review: For any service or item not included on the list, staff must continue to submit the request to central office for review prior to allowing.
 However, these requests shall now be sent to EES Central Office, c/o Medical Assistance Manager.
 Responses are coordinated with Health Care Policy medical staff and other agency staff as necessary.

-5. Assisted Living/Adult Day Care/Home Health Care: Further definition of allowable home health related expenses is implemented in this revision.
+- Assisted Living/Adult Day Care/Home Health Care: Further definition of allowable home health related expenses is implemented in this revision.
 Nursing services provided by a licensed practitioner are always considered medical-related treatment and are allowable in full.
-Other home health related expenses are dependent upon individual’s need for home and community based services.
+Other home health related expenses are dependent upon individuals need for home and community based services.
 The following limitations are allowable with proper documentation of medical need.
 If additional services are submitted the request along with proper documentation must be submitted to central office for approval.

-1. For persons screened eligible for HCBS but have been placed on a waiting list for services, home health care expenses up to $1000/month may be allowed against the spenddown with an appropriate statement from a medical practitioner.
+- For persons screened eligible for HCBS but have been placed on a waiting list for services, home health care expenses up to $1000/month may be allowed against the spenddown with an appropriate statement from a medical practitioner.
 If the actual costs exceed this limit, only $1000/month may be allowed.
 This amount is directly tied to the average cost for HCBS.
 In addition, the costs of residing in an assisted living facility, less the portion related to room and board costs, are also allowable for those on an HCBS waiting list only.

-2. For persons who are not on an HCBS waiting list or who do not meet level of care, including persons on a transfer of property penalty, a limited allowance may be given.
+- For persons who are not on an HCBS waiting list or who do not meet level of care, including persons on a transfer of property penalty, a limited allowance may be given.
 If ordered by a medical practitioner, allowable expenses up to $250.00/month may be used against the spenddown.
 Expenses in excess of this amount are not allowable.

-6. Service Dogs or Animals: The policy for medical is changing to mirror existing food stamp rules.
+- Service Dogs or Animals: The policy for medical is changing to mirror existing food stamp rules.
 The costs of obtaining and maintaining the animal, including costs of dog food and veterinarian bills, are allowable.

-7. Home Modifications: The limit on home modifications to be submitted to central office is increasing from $200.00 to $500.00 per modification.
+- Home Modifications: The limit on home modifications to be submitted to central office is increasing from $200.00 to $500.00 per modification.
 If a single contractor is providing multiple modifications, they are considered separate when evaluating toward the $500.00 maximum.
 However, if an individual is having multiple renovations made toward a single modification, they are considered a unit.
 For example, a bathroom remodel frequently consists of reworking the tub, sink and toilet.
 Because these are completed at the same time, it is considered a single modification.
 However, if the individual were also having a ramp installed at the same time, it would be considered a separate modification because it is not necessarily completed with the renovation of the bathroom.

-8. Transportation: The costs of transportation to and from Medicaid covered or otherwise medically necessary expenses is allowable.
+- Transportation: The costs of transportation to and from Medicaid covered or otherwise medically necessary expenses is allowable.
 This would include those services on an HCBS plan of care.
 Ambulance transportation is allowable.

 When private vehicles are used, expenses are allowable at the state reimbursement rate, including the enhanced rate for persons who need a specially equipped vehicle.
 Waiting time is allowable for commercial providers only.
 For overnight trips, lodging costs may be allowed for one attendant if medically necessary and if the consumer is responsible for paying the expenses for the travel attendant.

-6. Impact on Food Stamps: Because medical expenses will no longer be presented to the EW in every situation, procedures for determining the amount of the food stamp medical deduction are being modified.
+- Impact on Food Stamps: Because medical expenses will no longer be presented to the EW in every situation, procedures for determining the amount of the food stamp medical deduction are being modified.
 Food stamp households continue to have the choice of using certain bills as one time deductions or having them averaged over the remainder of the review period.
 However, for spenddown households, the following limitations apply:

-• Provider billed expenses cannot be allowed until the spenddown is met or at the end of the base period.
+- Provider billed expenses cannot be allowed until the spenddown is met or at the end of the base period.
 At that time, the client has the option of which method to use.

-• Since no third party will be responsible for BB and MEEX expenses can be allowed as one time medical deductions or averaged per client choice.
+- Since no third party will be responsible for BB and MEEX expenses can be allowed as one time medical deductions or averaged per client choice.

-• The Beneficiary Spenddown Summary will be sent to the EW when the spenddown is met and will provide documentation of the consumers responsibility for those medical expenses listed.
+- The Beneficiary Spenddown Summary will be sent to the EW when the spenddown is met and will provide documentation of the consumers responsibility for those medical expenses listed.

-• If the spenddown is not met at the end of the base period, all expenses listed on the MMIS as allowable toward the spenddown may be considered for food stamp deductions at that time.
+- If the spenddown is not met at the end of the base period, all expenses listed on the MMIS as allowable toward the spenddown may be considered for food stamp deductions at that time.

-• Expenses used for spenddown purposes may not all be allowable for food stamps.
+- Expenses used for spenddown purposes may not all be allowable for food stamps.
 A review of the expenses will be necessary to determine which are allowable.
 For example, if the expense was paid with other state or local funds only the portion that the consumer is obligated for is allowable.
-In addition, ‘due and owing’ medical expense may or may not be allowable as a food stamp medical deduction (see 7227.5).
+In addition, due and owing medical expense may or may not be allowable as a food stamp medical deduction (see 7227.5).
 For example a due an owing expense may be allowable for food stamps if an installment plan was agreed to prior to the due date of the original billing and monthly installments are still being billed for the expense.

 It continues to be important to document the method the individual chooses to have expenses allowed, either as a one time expense or averaged over the remaining months of the review period, making special note of any special billing issues.

-1. New Base Periods: There are no significant process changes to note when establishing a new base period.
+- New Base Periods: There are no significant process changes to note when establishing a new base period.
 However, it is important to stress the need to evaluate the situation before choosing to set up a new base.
 If the previous spenddown was not met, contact with the client may be necessary to determine if there is a need for medically needy coverage.
 Failure to meet two consecutive six month base periods will generally result in termination unless a significant change is communicated to the EW.
 Under no circumstances should beneficiaries be reinstated solely to keep them on buy-in, unless eligible for a Medicare Savings Plan.

-7. SOBRA Spenddown: For individuals placed on spenddown under the SOBRA provisions, these rules are NOT applicable.
+- SOBRA Spenddown: For individuals placed on spenddown under the SOBRA provisions, these rules are NOT applicable.
 The MMIS will not accept medically needy coverage in association with SOBRA coverage.
 Therefore, an alternate process has been developed and will be addressed in implementation in a separate implementation memo.

-8. Notices of Action: SRS and EDS will now share responsibility for notification when activity occurs on a spenddown case.
+- Notices of Action: SRS and EDS will now share responsibility for notification when activity occurs on a spenddown case.

-1. SRS Responsibility: Eligibility staff shall continue to notify clients of any action impacting financial eligibility, including initial notification of eligibility/ineligibility.
+- SRS Responsibility: Eligibility staff shall continue to notify clients of any action impacting financial eligibility, including initial notification of eligibility/ineligibility.
 For approvals, the notice will also provide the amount of the total spenddown, expenses which have already been accounted for and the base period.

 Any action the EW subsequently takes to alter the amount on the Rem Spenddown field in KAECSES, such as an income change, household change, base period change, allowance of an item on MEEX, shall require a new notice.
 However, if the action is applied in the MMIS such as processing an incoming claim which is allowed against the spenddown or allowing a BB claim, the MMIS is responsible for the notice.
 This is true for actions taken by the EW or fiscal agent staff.